Francesco-Grilli/MiddlewareTech2022/Project1-Node-Red/README.md

 it, click on any of the Kafka nodes which are present in the flows, then click on the pencil icon beside client dropdown menu; then change the broker's address to match the one you want to refer to.
+- In case they are disabled, enable the Kafka Producer node and the MQTT receiver node.

 We strongly advise not to change any topic name, unless strictly necessary: in order to let the project work correctly, then, it would be necessary